konfiger/konfiger-jvm/README.md

 In a case where the object keys are different from the entries keys in the konfiger object the function `matchGetKey` can be declared in the object to match the key when setting the object entries values, and the function `matchPutKey` is called when setting the konfiger entries from the object.

+Konfiger is aware of the type of an object field, if the type of a field is boolean the entry value will be parsed as boolean and assigned to the field.

 For the file English.lang

 ```
 LoginTitle = Login Page
 AgeInstruction = You must me 18 years or above to register
 NewsletterOptin = Signup for our weekly news letter
+ShouldUpdate = true
 ```

 For an object which as the same key as the konfiger entries above there is no need to declare the matchGetKey or matchPutKey in the object.
 Resolve example